maciejskorski/enhanced-pll-trng/README.md

 ## Data and Code

 Data used in experiments are stored under the `data` directory.
-Sub-directories at the first level correspond to FPGA card families (CV- Cyclone®V, S6 - Spartan™6, SF - SmartFusion®); sub-directories at the second level correspond to configurations described in the paper (A, B, or C), with one or two PLL outputs as indicated by the suffix (e.g. A_1 vs A_2).
+Sub-directories at the first level correspond to FPGA card families (CV- Cyclone®V, S6 - Spartan™6, SF - SmartFusion®, two Spartan devices were tested); sub-directories at the second level correspond to configurations described in the paper (A, B, or C), with one or two PLL outputs as indicated by the suffix (e.g. A_1 vs A_2).
 The experiments were executed on Google Colab and can be reproduced with [this notebook](src/TRNG_Dependency_Analysis.ipynb).
 ```
 ├───📁 data/
 │   ├───📁 CVv12_4/